To fight cyber extortion and ransomware, shift left

 Understanding the cyber extortion lifecycle

-All cyberattacks begin with hackers gaining access to systems—whether through vulnerable end user devices, open IP addresses, insecure websites, misconfigured cloud services, compromised credentials, or misused privileges from inside the organization itself.
+All cyberattacks begin with hackers gaining access to systems—whether through vulnerable end user devices, open IP addresses, insecure websites, misconfigured cloud services, compromised credentials, or misused privileges from inside the organisation itself.

 While in the network, attackers often add back doors and other structures so they can maintain access and return to strike again—even after a ransomware attack is executed.
 This so-called maintenance phase can go on for months or more.
 The web company GoDaddy suffered repeated cyberattacks over multiple years because perpetrators were able to stay in its network even after the initial attack was thought to have been resolved.

-By shifting cybersecurity left and taking earlier, preventative action, organizations can block unauthorized access, detect lateral movements when they happen, and respond to unusual behavior in the network long before ransomware gets dropped.
+By shifting cybersecurity left and taking earlier, preventative action, organisations can block unauthorised access, detect lateral movements when they happen, and respond to unusual behaviour in the network long before ransomware gets dropped.